 This could be achieved by limiting the duration of parking (i.e. 1-2 hours) or by charging a time-based fee, usually via parking metres (p.9).
 In the longer term, the Strategy also identifies the desire to provide long-term parking in the town centre.
-The long term strategy could be achieved through the redevelopment of the Donald Street Car Park Site or the development of a satellite parking location.
+The long-term strategy could be achieved through the redevelopment of the Donald Street Car Park Site or the development of a satellite parking location.
 The benefit of a site on the periphery of the town centre is that it would reduce town centre traffic, encourage walkability and be a more cost-effective as land on the periphery would have a reduced value compared to land in the centre.

-Summary of feedback received on traffic and parking
+Summary of feedback received during the public exhibition period on this theme